 How do I move tiles?

-Tap and hold a tile to select it, then drag it to the place on Start that you want it to appear.
+Tap on a tile and drag it to the place on Start that you want it to appear.
 Other tiles will be moved to accommodate the tile in its new location.

 Can I arrange tiles in groups?